 Only with the men I met for sex did I feel I could find any comfort from my confusion and anger with myself.
 At one point, I even decided that the gay activists were right – that I was born that way and couldn’t change.
 That salved my conscience for awhile.

-About this time, my wife and I learned, ironically, that our daughter struggled with homosexual desires.
-In searching for a support group to try to understand and help her, we found Evergreen.
-As we met with that group, there were a few couples who would attend where the man had been struggling with homosexuality.
-For the first time, I began meeting men who had overcome their homosexual desires and found peace.
+About this time, my wife and I learned, ironically, that our daughter experienced homosexual desires too.
+In searching for a support group to try to understand and support her, we found Evergreen (now named North Star.
+As we met with that group, there were a few couples who would attend where the husband had dealt with homosexuality.
+For the first time, I began meeting men who had addressed their homosexual desires in ways that led them to found peace.